 If you're prepared to face danger, are in top physical condition and can work well as part of a team, particularly under intense pressure, you may be suited to work as an Army calvary scout.

 To be eligible to serve as a cavalry scout, you'll need a score of at least 87 in the combat (CO) segment of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
 There is no Department of Defense security clearance required for this MOS.
 However, normal color vision and correctable vision of 20/20 in one eye and 20/100 in the other eye is required.

 Since this is a combat-oriented job, there's no true civilian equivalent.
-But you'll learn a lot of skills in training that will transfer to civilian jobs, such as driving trucks, operating radio equipment, and surveying.
-You may also be qualified to work as a security guard or police officer since you'll have experience with weapons.
+But you will learn many skills in training that will transfer to civilian jobs, such as driving trucks, operating radio equipment, and surveying.
+You may also be qualified to work as a security guard or police officer since you will have experience with weapons and situational awareness.

 Notable Cav Scout - Medal of Honor Recipient Ty Carter

 Medal of Honor Recipient Ty Carter was a Cav Scout in 2008 and assigned as a Stryker gunner with the 8th Squadron, 1st Cavalry Regiment, 2nd Stryker Brigade Combat Team, 2nd Infantry Division at Joint Base Lewis-McChord, Washington.
 During his first deployment to Afghanistan in 2009 with the 4th Infantry Division - Bravo Troop, 3rd Squadron, 61st Cavalry Regiment, 4th Brigade Combat Team, the Keating outpost came under heavy attack by more than 300 enemy fighters and Carter distinguished himself in what came to be known as the Battle of Kamdesh.